castrojo/freedesktop-sdk/BOOTABLE_IMAGES.md

 * `make ostree-serve` to start a OSTree server.
 * `make update-ostree` to create a new commit.
-* `make run-ostree-vm` to run the a virtual machine.
+* `make run-ostree-vm` to run the virtual machine.

 ### Desktop